 2. Salak Bali (Salacca zalacca var. amboinensis)

 Coming up next is a snake fruit cultivar that’s originating from Bali, Indonesia.
 This is a monoecious snake fruit tree, meaning you don’t need to hand pollinate it for fruit production.
 The recommended snake fruit variety from this cultivar is Salak Gula Pasir.
 The fruit tastes very sweet even when it still relatively young.

 The last cultivar is Salak Padang Sidempuan.
 It has been cultivated since 1930 in the village of Sibakua and Hutalambung, South Tapanuli, Sumatra, Indonesia.
 Local people believe that the fruit can actually increase their appetite.
 The fruit tastes sweet with a combination of sour, acid and tart.
 This is a unique snake fruit cultivar, just like Salak Getih the pulp color is red.

 Of about 30 different cultivars, those are the best selection of snake fruit trees from Indonesia.
 So, if you want to cultivate it, I personally recommend you to grow one of those.

 What is the best method for planting snake fruit tree

-I personally believe that the best way to grow a snake fruit tree is by using a vegetative method (grafting).
+I personally believe that the best way to grow a snake fruit tree is by using a vegetative method (grafting) or air layering (marcotting).
 Not only the tree will mature and bear fruits much faster but also it will have the same characteristics as its parent tree.

 Although, if you’re not from Indonesia however, it will cost much more expensive when you import and ship the tree.
 Not to mention probably it will most likely complicated process in doing so.
 But for an exotic tropical fruit that is very rare in your neighborhood, you’ll want to get the snake fruit grower instead of waiting 10 years for it to bear fruits.